PROJECT DESCRIPTION

 Aoraki is a sacred ancestral mountain that holds a significant amount of cultural value, originating from a Maori legend telling the creation of the Southern Alps.
 Aoraki and his brothers, sons of Ranginui the sky father, descended from heaven to visit Papatuanuku.
 In doing so, they were left stranded on earth eventually turning to stone and forming the first mountains in Aotearoa.
 Aoraki being New Zealand's highest peak is named after the eldest son.
 To the local iwi Ngai Tahu, Aoraki is one of the most sacred ancestors and is associated with mauri (spirit), which is a key in maintaining a relationship in providing liveliness, passion, solidarity and mana to its people.
 Embedding the significance of Aoraki’s mauri creates a safe, welcoming and uplifting environment.
 Aoraki has also influenced the design’s physical form and spatial hierarchy.
 A form that is monolithic and pure, expressing solidity through its angular geometry and uniform look.
 Glazed openings are concentrated in certain areas to complement the solid geometry.
 To peel away the towering walls as an inviting notion to its visitors, to feel welcomed and protected.

 Once inside, the visitor is welcomed through spaces of creativity, hospitality and belonging.
-They then can travel up to the top floor (the peak), where spaces become more intimate and private, providing a sense of comfort and confidentiality.
+They then can travel up to the top floor, where spaces become more intimate and private, providing a sense of comfort and confidentiality.
 Throughout the interior, materials are expressed to produce a warm and raw quality of space.
 Gardens, light shafts and voids keep oneself in touch with nature and daylight with a stimulating experience through the sense of touch, sight and smell.

 YOUTH HUB CAMPUS MASTERPLAN